Yu-Wu/Decoupled-Novel-Object-Captioner/prepare_data/README.md

 ```
 We transfer the original MSCOCO dataset to fit the novel object captioning setting.

+We also provide our generated data (the training and testing splits for the held-out MSCOCO dataset), which can be downloaded [here](https://drive.google.com/file/d/1D9ZXff6Dns14FNpJkeWzIiPSZNYPiA7z/view?usp=sharing).

 All the preprocessed results can be found in `mscoco`.